Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \section{Investigating the Control Parameter: SHeF-WIP}

-In this section, we propose a novel WIP control method called SHeF-WIP.
-We expect the SHeF-WIP to improve the range of the attainable virtual speed.
-In addition, we describe an experiment that examines the effects of SHeF control on users' WIP control strategies and performance.
+In this section, we propose a novel WIP control method called step height and frequency WIP (SHeF-WIP).
+We describe an experiment that examines the effects of SHeF control on users' WIP control strategies and performance.